Youth Reform

 Rather than cycling people through jail, CEP focused on stabilizing lives before criminal system involvement hardened into something permanent.
 The goal was simple but radical for its time: address the root causes of system contact instead of punishing the symptoms.

-That philosophy hasn’t aged; it’s endured.
+That philosophy hasn’t aged.
+It’s endured.

 Diversion Today: Meeting People Where They Are